prossel/WebSocket-Serial-Gateway/README.md

 The initial version is enough for the project that initiated it.
 However it would be nice to further improve it to make it more generic.

-- [ ] Auto detect last serial port
+- [x] Auto detect last serial port
-- [ ] Support a list of possible serial port
+- [ ] Support a list of possible serial port or wildcard or regexp
 - [x] Set the configuration from the command line
 - [ ] Set the configuration from an external file (gitignored)
 - [x] Serial configuration controlled by the WebSocket client